lllyasviel/Fooocus/docker.md

 # Fooocus on Docker

-It's based on NVIDIA CUDA 12.3.
-See [Dockerfile](Dockerfile) for details.
+The docker image is based on NVIDIA CUDA 12.3 and PyTorch 2.1, see [Dockerfile](Dockerfile) and [requirements_docker.txt](requirements_docker.txt) for details.

-PyTorch version is 2.1.
-See [requirements_docker.txt](requirements_docker.txt) for details.

 ## Quick start

 **This is just an easy way for testing.
-Please also see [Notes](#notes) for using.**
+Please also see [Notes](#notes) for using it in a production environment.**

-Clone git, Then run the docker container `docker compose up --build` It takes a time to build the container image.
+Clone this repository, then run the docker container with `docker compose up --build` Building the image takes some time.
-When you see a messeage  `Use the app with http://localhost:7865/` in the console message, you can access the URL on your browser.
+When you see the message  `Use the app with http://localhost:7865/` in the console, you can access the URL in your browser.

-Your models, outputs are stored into 'fooocus-data' volume which may be stored in '/var/lib/docker/volumes'.
+Your models and outputs are stored in the `fooocus-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes`.

 ## Use pre-built image